Sélectionner une page

 Markers of amylin aggregation involved in type II diabetes.

-• Marc Blanchard, Geosciences Environnement Toulouse, Observatoire Midi-Pyrénées.
+• M. Blanchard, Geosciences Environnement Toulouse, Observatoire Midi-Pyrénées.

 Use of stable isotopes of Cu and Zn ions to study Aβ assembly.